-Table 7.7 - Stage and Task instances states
+Table 8.7 - Stage and Task instances states

+State Description Available A Stage or Task instance becomes available when The Stage instance in which it resides moves into Active state. or The Stage or Task has a Sentry with an OnPart that has a sourceRef outside of the enclosing Stage of that Stage or Task and this Sentry is satisfied.
+In that case, the Stage instance and recursively all Stage instances up to the enclosing Stage of the Stage or Task in which the Stage or Task resides moves into Active state if not already active.
+While available, the Stage or Task instance is waiting for its entry criteria (Sentry) to become "true."
+A missing entry criteria (Sentry) is considered "true."
 Enabled A Stage or Task instance in this state is waiting for a human to start or disable it.
 Only Stage or Task instances that require Case worker (human) intervention to start get into this state (ManualActivationRule evaluates to "true").
 Disabled Semi-terminal state.
 This state is reached when a Case worker (human) decides the Stage or Task instance should not execute in this instance of the Case.
 Active The Stage or Task considered instance is executing in this state.
 Stage instances in this state contain at least one Stage or Task instance in the Available, Enabled, Active, Suspended state, or autoComplete is set to "false."
 Suspended This state allows a Case worker (human) to temporarily suspend an executing Stage or Task instance.
 A Stage instance MUST propagate this state to all its contained EventListener, Milestone, Stage, and Task instances.
 Failed Semi-terminal state.
 This state indicates an exception or software failure.
 Completed Terminal state.
 This state indicates normal termination of the Stage or Task instance.
 For a Stage instance it indicates all its contained Stage or Task instances MUST be either completed or terminated.
 Terminated Terminal state.
 This state indicates a termination by a Case worker (human), or termination by reaching the exit criteria sentry.
 A Stage instance MUST propagate this state to all its contained EventListener, Milestone, Stage, and Task instances.